brneto/todos-app/CONCEPTS.md

 ## `this` keyword
-In JavaScript `this` is normally determined by how a function is called (runtime binding).
+Ordinary functions normally establish `this` by how the function is called (runtime binding).

 Unbound function set `this` to:
 * undefined in strict mode